 The RLUS presents a robust and clear policy approach to the future use and development of land in rural areas of East Gippsland.
-Its development is consistent with the East Gippsland Council Plan (2021-2025) and other key strategies including the Economic Development Strategy (2022-2032), Environmental Sustainability Strategy (2022-2032) and Draft Housing and Settlement Strategy.
+Its development is informed by and consistent with the existing State Planning Policy provisions of the Planning Scheme, East Gippsland Council Plan (2021-2025) and other key strategies including the Economic Development Strategy (2022-2032), Environmental Sustainability Strategy (2022-2032) and Draft Housing and Settlement Strategy.